NaturalStupidlty/Noted/README.md

 The model is fed all unique topics that are present in the notes to be aware of context and have fewer duplicate topics.

-Future improvements: Automatically extract structured data from the notes and store it in a structured format.
-Use context of recent notes to improve the quality of results.

 ## Filtering:

 You can filter notes by: